bdpedigo/talks/_sources/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

 - Are any connectivity patters stable without proofreading?
   - E.g. how much proofreading needs to happen to be able to identify a cell as belonging to a particular connectivity class?
   - E.g. how much would we expect conclusions about connectivity to change if we expanded analysis outside of the column, to include unproofread stuff?
+- How does the chance of finding a connection depend on distance between partners?
+- How much of the uncertainty in connectivity estimands (e.g. $P(\text{type 1} \rightarrow \text{type 2})$) comes from proofreading?
+- Can we make a quantitative case for expanding analysis to the rest of the column?

 ---